 I add the three vegetables in the photo - kale, Brussel sprouts and broccolini - to a lot of different dishes.

-Kale is my go-to leafy vegetable that I add to different dishes.
+Kale is my go-to leafy vegetable that I add to a lot of different dishes.
 It is possibly the most nutrient-dense leafy vegetable.

 Spinach is another very healthy leafy vegetable but kale has an advantage over spinach.
-Spinach is high in oxalates, an anti-nutrient that reduces the absorption of calcium.
-Kale, on the other hand, is a low-oxalate green vegetable.
+Spinach is high in oxalates (as is Swiss chard), an anti-nutrient that reduces the absorption of calcium.
+Kale, on the other hand, is a low-oxalate calcium-rich green vegetable - as are watercress, arugula, broccoli and Brussel sprouts.

 Personally, I almost always use curly kale.
-You have to remove the coarse stems and it's not a type of kale I would add to a salad but it's great to cook with or use for pesto (see below).
+You have to remove the coarse stems and it's not a type of kale I would add to a salad but it's great to cook with or use for pesto (see below) or add to a smoothie.

 I often stir-fry curly kale for a couple of minutes in some olive oil and with lots of black pepper and add this to cooked quinoa or brown basmati rice.